DHTMLX/scheduler-docs/data/what_s_new.md

 - Fixed ability to enable smart rendering for non-scrollable timelines
 - Fixed issue with scroll position resetting on date change when key_nav extension is enabled in the timeline
 - Fixed incorrect value `old_date` argument of `onBeforeViewChange` event in some cases
-- Fixed incorrect display of scrollable timeline with ignored time cells
+- Fixed incorrect display of a scrollable timeline with ignored time cells
 - Fixed incorrect behavior if scrolling happened during drag-create of new events in day/week views
 - Fixed `onAfterSchedulerResize` event not firing in `Timeline view`
 - Performance improvement for event rendering in `Week view`